What are tokens?

-The API offers multiple engine types at different price points.
-Each engine has a spectrum of capabilities, with davinci being the most capable and ada the fastest.
-Requests to these different engines are priced differently.
+The API offers multiple model types at different price points.
+Each model has a spectrum of capabilities, with davinci being the most capable and ada the fastest.
+Requests to these different models are priced differently.
 You can find details on token pricing here.

 The API treats words according to their context in the corpus data.
 GPT-3 takes the prompt, converts the input into a list of tokens, processes the prompt, and converts the predicted tokens back to the words we see in the response.